 Propose New Academic Programs

-The first step in proposing a new academic program is to contact Jeff Boyer, Director of Assessment & Accreditation.
+The first step in proposing a new academic program is to contact Jeff Boyer, Vice Provost for Assessment & Strategic Initiatives.
 He will work with you to:

 1. determine the appropriate CIP code for the proposed academic program,